vcvpaiva/AlgebraicCategories/files/index.html.md

 The main content concerns mostly first-order classes of structures and, more particularly, equationally defined classes of algebraic structures.
-If you are familiar with some of these classes of structures and would like some information added, please clone this repository, edit it and subit a pull request.
+If you are familiar with some of these classes of structures and would like some information added, please clone this repository, edit it and submit a pull request.

 **Boldface links** below display lists of finite algebras in a particular class (calculated locally in the browser).